-If that case intrigues you, there are four more listed on the CIA blog post.
+If that case intrigues you, there are four more listed on the CIA blog post

 But if you are more of a skeptic like Scully, and believe there is a simple explanation for flying saucer sightings, then the documents from the scientific advisory panel on UFOs in 1953 will help you prove your case.

-According to the documents, panel members met to discuss the lack of sound data and reasonable explanations in a handful of sightings from 1952.
+, panel members met to discuss the lack of sound data and reasonable explanations in a handful of sightings from 1952.
 The panel concluded unanimously that there was no evidence of direct threat to national security by the object sightings.
 Some of the explanations for the "flying saucers" and "balls of light" were determined to be from military aircraft, light reflected from ice crystals, birds and bright sunlight rays.

 To investigate the other cases or to learn how to investigate your own, visit the CIA blog.